automationbroker/apb/docs/apb_cli.md

 ```

 ##### Using the internal OpenShift registry
-Modify the APB as you wish.
-Once complete, we need to create a buildconfig so that an imagestream is populated in a namespace which `apb` can read from.
-We recommend using the `openshift` namespace for this since by default all imagestreams in `openshift` namespace are accessible to all authenticated users.
-Regardless, `apb` works with any namespaces.
+After modifying the APB as desired, we need to create a buildconfig so that an imagestream is populated in a namespace which `apb` can read from.
+We recommend using the `openshift` namespace for this since by default all imagestreams in `openshift` namespace are accessible to all authenticated users, but, `apb` works with any accesible namespace.
 This is documented in the [getting-started document]().
 Once the imagestream exists in namespace `foo`.
 You can add a new registry adapter with:
 ```
 apb registry add --type local_openshift --namespaces foo lo